jeffscassell/captureAP/README.md

 	[DESCRIPTION]

-	This script creates a local Wi-Fi AP (access point) using hostapd and connects it to the internet via an existing network connection, confirmed working with either ethernet or Wi-Fi, but should be compatible with any network interface.
-The interfaces will be things such as found in the ifconfig command: wlan0, eth0, etc.
+	This script requires an unused Wi-Fi network interface, and an internet-connected interface, to create a local Wi-Fi AP (access point) using hostapd, tunneling traffic to the internet-connected interface.
+Confirmed working with either ethernet or Wi-Fi, but should be compatible with any network interface.
+The interfaces will be things such as found in the ifconfig or ip commands: wlan0, eth0, etc.

 	The interface used for the AP is disallowed from being managed by the NetworkManager service.
 	A hostapd configuration file (hostapd.conf) and dnsmasq configuration file (dnsmasq.conf) are